bukhsh/oats/docs/installation.rst

 Solvers
 --------
 A solver is required to solve a power systems optimisation problem in OATS.
-The choice of problem depends on the type of the optimisation problem.
-The optimisation problems can be broadly classified into following four main categories:
+The choice of the problem depends on the type of optimisation problem.
+The optimisation problems can be broadly classified into the following four main categories:

 * Linear programming (LP)
 * Nonlinear programming (NLP)
-* Mixed integer programming problem (MILP)
+* Mixed-integer programming problem (MILP)
-* Mixed integer nonlinear programming problem (MINLP)
+* Mixed-integer nonlinear programming problem (MINLP)

 The following table presents the classification of the traditional optimisation models implemented in OATS and suitable solvers that can be used to solve these problems.